My mom made a lot of bread when I was growing up, but the one I remember best is Challah bread.

 Somehow, though, I didn’t get around to trying it myself until last week.
-I made a loaf and we ate it in 2 days (1/3 went to being eaten plain, another 1/3 went to these paninis, and the last 1/3 was made into the best french toast I’ve ever had).
+I made a loaf of challah bread and we ate it in 2 days (1/3 went to being eaten plain, another 1/3 went to these paninis, and the last 1/3 was made into the best french toast I’ve ever had).

 Also, I cooked it just a couple of minutes too long, so the outside was really, really dark.
 It tasted fine, but I couldn’t manage to take any pictures of it that didn’t make it look like deeply burnt bread.
 I showed Bart the photos on the viewfinder of the camera (so we’re talking a tiny image), and his first comment was, “It looks kind of . . .dark.”